Cold Pressed Juice – Homemade Vs Pre-packed

 Lies, Damned Lies & Marketing

 In our opinion, claims made for these drinks are grossly exaggerated, misleading, and rest on a shaky foundation of very little evidence or proof.
 HPP was developed for the purely commercial benefits of production on an industrial scale and not to ensure that you actually receive the same nutritional values that exist in the fresh product.
 HPPs primary function is to increase shelf life by deactivating potentially harmful bacteria.
 The fact that heat is not applied does improve the flavour and colour over that obtained by previous juice preservation methods, giving a strong commercial advantage.
-But lawsuits have already been brought against juice businesses in the USA regarding claims of being ‘fresh’ and/or ‘raw’.
-Suja and BluePrint escaped prosecution recently because some of the evidence presented in support of the lawsuit was dismissed by the judge, on the basis that it contradicted claims made by the complainant.
+Lawsuits have already been brought against juice businesses in the USA regarding claims of being ‘fresh’ and/or ‘raw’ but so far without success.
 The question of freshness and nutrition is far from clear if you explore the limited research that has been done on HPP, and some might wonder if the multi-million corporate investments being made in going after the ‘fresh juice’ market with HPP products might be influencing legal outcomes, given the firepower of corporate legal departments.